mlehotay/ier/IER/IER-art.md

 Beauty is **not**:

 * a Platonic form
-* a mind-independent property
+* a mind-independent intrinsic property
-* a purely subjective preference
+* a purely subjective preference with no structure
+* a truth marker or epistemic credential

 ---